Grading

 expressions.

 4. Actual information often presented as vague generalities.
-"Telling not
+"Telling

 5. showing."